 Important Events, Findings, Studies

-It was also in the 1970s that MDMA became extremely popular in the psychedelic therapy community, and began to show measurably positive effects in psychotherapy.
-It was during this time that it gained its nickname “Adam,” because many therapists felt that it brought their patients into an innocent-like state and helped them communicate more willingly.
+Alexander Shulgin was an American chemist and pharmacologist who became well-known in the psychedelic community.
+Because of his wife, Ann Shulgin, MDMA became extremely popular in the psychedelic psychotherapy community.
+It began to show measurably positive effects in psychotherapy particularly in treatments for Post-Traumatic Stress Disorder.
+During this period, MDMA gained its nickname “Adam,” because many therapists felt that it brought their patients into an innocent-like state and helped them communicate more willingly.

 Between the years of 1977 and 1981, only eight individuals had to seek emergency room treatment after using the drug recreationally (according to the Drug Abuse Warning Network).